bitpoke/mysql-operator/README.md

 helm install presslabs/mysql-operator --name mysql-operator
 ```

-This chart will deploy the controller along an [orchestrator](https://github.com/github/orchestrator) cluster.
+This chart will deploy the controller along with an [orchestrator](https://github.com/github/orchestrator) cluster.

 ## Deploying a cluster